computernewb/collab-vm-server-1.2/README.md

 ## collab-vm-server
 This repository contains the source code to the CollabVM Server.
 The CollabVM Server (obviously) powers CollabVM, and it is what you will use to host a CollabVM UserVM or mirror.

 The master branch is unstable.
 Look at the `release/` branches for branches tracking stable versions of the CollabVM Server.
+Future releases will use tags instead of branches.

 You may also look at `feature/` branches for experimental code not merged into the master branch or release code bases.